riemers/SSMS/README.md

 automaticly do all steps, it only does the database table import and put the settings of SSMS in the config.php.

 OLD METHOD:
-First make a database, and fill it with the data of ssms.sql.
+First make a database, and fill it with the data of installer/ssms<latestversion>.sql.

 Copy over all the files to your folder, update the config.php.example and rename it to config.php to fit your needs (dont fill in what you dont have/need) You can import your servers if you have